 About Mirabel

-Mirabel is a female Bernese Mountain Dog almost 2 years old.
+Mirabel is a female Bernese Mountain Dog about 2 years old.
 Carefully selected as a great representative of her breed, Sarah decided to make her part of their program.
 Sarah has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great level